isaac-powerpack/isaac-powerpack/README.md

 Key features include:

-- 🪻 **Foxglove Studio extensions** for visualizing common Isaac ROS data
+- 🪻 Foxglove Studio extensions — for visualizing and debugging Isaac ROS data
-- 🛠️ **CLI tools** to streamline Isaac ROS and Isaac Sim project setup and management
+- 🛠️ CLI tools — to streamline Isaac ROS and Isaac Sim project setup and management
-- 📸 **Isaac Sim extensions** for quickly experimenting with Isaac ROS in a simulation playground
+- 📸 Isaac Sim extensions — for quickly experimenting with Isaac ROS in a simulation playground

 🚧 This project is in early development.
 Features and APIs are still evolving and subject to breaking changes.